Mamma Mia! Here We Go Again: Casting

-On June 1, 2017, it was announced that Seyfried would return as Sophie.
+On 1 June 2017, it was announced that Seyfried would return as Sophie.
 Later that month, Dominic Cooper confirmed that he would return for the sequel, along with Streep, Firth and Brosnan as Sky, Donna, Harry, and Sam, respectively.
 In July 2017, Baranski was also confirmed to return as Tanya.
-On July 12, 2017, Lily James was cast to play the role of young Donna.
-On August 3, 2017, Jeremy Irvine and Alexa Davies were also cast in the film, with Irvine playing Brosnan's character Sam in a past era, and Hugh Skinner to play Young Harry, Davies as a young Rosie, played by Julie Walters.
-On August 16, 2017, it was announced that Jessica Keenan Wynn had been cast as a young Tanya, who is played by Baranski.
+On 12 July 2017, Lily James was cast to play the role of young Donna.
+On 3 August 2017, Jeremy Irvine and Alexa Davies were also cast in the film, with Irvine playing Brosnan's character Sam in a past era, and Hugh Skinner to play Young Harry, Davies as a young Rosie, played by Julie Walters.
+On 16 August 2017, it was announced that Jessica Keenan Wynn had been cast as a young Tanya, who is played by Baranski.
 Julie Walters and Stellan Skarsgård also reprised their roles as Rosie and Bill, respectively.
-On October 16, 2017, it was announced that singer and actress Cher had joined the cast, in her first on-screen film role since 2010.
+On 16 October 2017, it was announced that singer and actress Cher had joined the cast, in her first on-screen film role since 2010.
 The part was written specifically for Cher, and she got to choose Andy García as her romantic partner.

 Filming

-Principal photography on the film began on August 12, 2017, in Croatia, including the island of Vis.
+Principal photography on the film began on 12 August 2017, in Croatia, including the island of Vis.
 In October 2017, the cast gathered at Shepperton Studios in Surrey, England, to film song and dance numbers with Cher.
-Filming wrapped on December 2, 2017.
+Filming wrapped on 2 December 2017.

 Release

 Mamma Mia!
-Here We Go Again was released on July 20, 2018, by Universal Pictures, in the UK, US and other selected countries in both standard and IMAX formats.
-The film premiered on July 16, 2018, at the Hammersmith Apollo in London.
+Here We Go Again was released on 20 July 2018, by Universal Pictures, in the United Kingdom, United States and other selected countries in both standard and IMAX formats.
+The film premiered on 16 July 2018, at the Hammersmith Apollo in London.

 Marketing

-The first trailer for the film was released on December 21, 2017, in front of Pitch Perfect 3, another Universal Pictures film.
-Cher performed "Fernando" at the Las Vegas CinemaCon on April 25, 2018, after footage of the film was shown.
+The first trailer for the film was released on 21 December 2017, in front of Pitch Perfect 3, another Universal Pictures film.
+Cher performed "Fernando" at the Las Vegas CinemaCon on 25 April 2018, after footage of the film was shown.

 Universal sponsored YouTube stars the Merrell Twins to perform a cover version of the song "Mamma Mia" to promote the film.